containerbuildsystem/osbs-client/docs/configuration_file.md

 provide the ability to set site-specific customizations such as removing, plugins, adding plugins, or overriding arguments passed to existing plugins.

+For orchestrator builds, there are required as well additional json files, which have same function as mentioned above, only these are specific for orchestrator or worker builds.

+Based on `prod.json` there are `worker.json` and `orchestrator.json`.

+Based on `prod_inner.json` there are `orchestrator_inner:1.json` and `worker_inner:1.json`,
+where `1` is `arrangement_version` from configuration file, to specify default version.

+Based on `prod_customize.json` there are `orchestrator_customize.json` and `worker_customize.json`.

 The syntax of `prod_customize.json` is as follows:

 ```json